ktbs/ktbs-bench/README.md

 Documentation
 -------------
-The [documentation for this project][kbm-doc] is available on readthedocs.
+The [documentation for this project][kb-doc] is available on readthedocs.
 The reports on our findings are there too.